The professional practice and professional learning requirements may differ depending on the teacher's registration category.

 Fully registered teachers who are not currently teaching or cannot meet the professional learning requirements to renew their registration can apply for non-practising registration.
 Once they have moved to non-practising registration, the teacher will not be permitted to work as a teacher in any school or early childhood setting until they return to teaching from non-practising registration.

 Fully registered teachers may also cease their registration via their MyVIT account if they are no longer teaching.
-Please note if registration is ceased and registration is required in the future, the teacher will need to reapply for registration.
-This includes meeting all current application requirements.
+Please note if registration is ceased and registration is required in the future, the teacher will need to reapply for registration and meet all current application requirements.
+Fully registered teachers who cease their registration for more than 5 years and wish to re-register as a teacher, may only be eligible to apply for provisional registration.